By clicking the submit button below, I hereby agree to and accept Telgorithm’s terms and conditions.

 The following US Cellular A2P pass-through fees will go into effect on January 15, 2026:

 These are carrier-imposed pass-through fees and apply uniformly across messaging providers.
-They are in addition to existing messaging and platform costs and will impact all Short Code and Toll-Free programs delivering messages to subscribers on the US Cellular network.
+They are in addition to existing messaging and platform costs and will impact all Short Code, Toll-Free, and 10DLC programs delivering messages to subscribers on the US Cellular network.

 While US Cellular represents a smaller share of U.S. mobile subscribers compared to Tier 1 carriers, this update reinforces a clear industry pattern: